Create documentation or training with Task Recorder

-You can record your own task guides for Dynamics 365 for Talent but you won't be able to save them to a Business Process Modeler (BPM) library or open them from the Help pane at this time.
+You can record your own task guides for Dynamics 365 Human Resources, but you won't be able to save them to a Business Process Modeler (BPM) library or open them from the Help pane at this time.
 You can save them locally or to a network location, and then open and replay them using Task recorder.

 Learn about Task recorder